Investigation of Core Transport Barriers in DIII-D Discharges with off-axis Te Profile Peaks: Initial comparison with transport model

-Figures \ref{fig:gevolb} and \ref{fig:gevold} show the $q$ profiles obtained from EFIT equilibrium reconstructed with kinetic pressure and current constraints.
-In the L-mode discharge (figure \ref{fig:gevold}), the location of $q=1$ surface coincides with the ITB position.
-Modeling efforts on off-axis $T_e$ peaks in the RTP tokamak have found similar thermal barrier around a low order rational q surface when using a $q$-comb model, in which the $chi_e$ profile is a function of $q$ and consists of a series of $chi_e$ wells centered around low order rational $q$ values.\cite{Hogeweij_1998} In figure \ref{fig:gevolb}, we observe the $q=1$ surface near the inside foot of the ITB and a flattened $q$ profile with value close to $6/5$ near the outside edge of the ITB.
-This suggests that the wide ITB observed in H-mode discharge may not be characterized with a single $q$ value; the enhanced ITB is likely a collection of two or more ITBs centered around different low order rational $q$ surfaces between $q=1$ and $q=2$.
+Previous modeling efforts on off-axis $T_e$ peaks in the RTP tokamak have found similar thermal barrier around a low order rational q surface when using a $q$-comb model, in which the $\chi_e$ profile is a function of $q$ and consists of a series of $\chi_e$ wells centered around low order rational $q$ values \cite{Hogeweij_1998}.
+It should be noted that the location of off-axis $T_e$ peak coincide with $\rho_{dep}$ and a low order rational $q$ surface in the RTP cases.
+In contrast, the off-axis peaks are shifted inward relative to $\rho_{dep}$ in this study.
+This suggests that the ITB observed in H-mode discharge may not be characterized with a single $q$ value; the enhanced ITB is likely a collection of two or more ITBs centered around different low order rational $q$ surfaces between $q=1$ and $q=2$.
 Unfortunately, internal MSE data is not available as a constraint during these time slices, and the $q$ profiles shown have large uncertainty.
-It is alternatively possible for $q$ to be around $1$ between $\rho\sim0.2$ and $\rho\sim 0.4$, which means the wide ITB corresponds to a single low order rational value $q=1$.
+It is alternatively possible for $q$ to be around $1$ between $\rho\sim0.2$ and $\rho\sim 0.4$, which means the ITB corresponds to a single low order rational value $q=1$.
 However, TORAY calculation shows that ECH is deposited at $\rho_{dep}\sim0.4$, and the current drive is localized between $\rho\sim 0.3$ and $\rho\sim 0.5$.
 This observation led us to incline towards the first hypothesis since we do not expect the $q$ profile to be strongly modified between $\rho\sim0.2$ and $\rho\sim0.3$ without significant current drive.
-Provisionally, we hypothesize that the presence of low-order rational $q$ surfaces and flattening of $q$ profile inside $\rho_{dep}$ during L-H transition leads to the formation of enhanced ITBs in ECH-driven H-mode discharges.
+Provisionally, we hypothesize that the presence of low-order rational $q$ surfaces and flattening of $q$ profile inside $\rho_{dep}$ during L-H transition leads to the observed core transport changes in ECH-driven H-mode discharges.

+It is noteworthy that $\chi_e$ at $\rho\sim 0.2$ is comparable to the value extracted using FFT analysis in section \ref{ssec:ITB-observation}.
+The consistency of transport coefficient provides some confidence in the capability of this simulation.
+Although this model does not include many aspects of ITB physics, it allows us to qualitatively access formation of off-axis $T_e$ peaks and provides further evidence that the experimentally observed off-axis $T_e$ peaks are caused by the presence of ITB and an outward heat convection inside the core.